GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_listing/index.md

 ---

 The Chrome Web Store works hard to surface quality items for users to discover.
-Making sure yours is a "quality item" can help ensure its more prominence in the store, potentially increasing your installed base.
+Making sure yours is a "quality item" can help ensure its prominence in the store, potentially increasing your user base.

 Our focus on surfacing quality items to users encompases the entire user experience&mdash;including the store listing page.
 Build trust with users by making a strong first impression, with a